Woogad/demo-notedebt/README.md

 # demo-notedebt
-To list a debt
+This program is for list a debt

-Hello this is new version!!
-And this is new too!!
+I'm make this to practice my skill python code and pandas

-Teerasak pro This branch is goodbye
+This is version 1.00